 All other states follow a “modified comparative fault” system.
 In these states, if you are more at fault for an accident than the other driver (50% in some states, 51% in others), then you cannot collect any damages against that driver.
 If, on the other hand, the other driver is more at fault, you can collect damages (including pain and suffering).
 However, your damages will be reduced by your degree of fault, just like in the pure comparative fault states.

 The above explanations of contributory negligence and comparative fault are general in nature, and rules vary from state to state.
-Just to make things a bit more confusing, South Dakota follows a singularly unique form of comparative negligence.
-So make sure you check out the laws in your own state for the details.
+To make things a bit more confusing, South Dakota follows a singularly unique form of comparative negligence.
+So make sure you check out the laws in your state for the details.